Whanganui Arts, Culture & History

 The Gallery houses 6000 artworks ranging from historic international and New Zealand art to dynamic contemporary art including a strong focus on New Zealand photography.
 Enjoy a diverse range of exhibitions.

 Situated in its temporary home right on Taupo Quay close to the Paddle Steamer Museum and the Tram Shed.

 Construction of this majestic theatre commenced in 1899.
 Since this date the Opera House has gained national and international recognition for its beautiful architecture and its great acoustics.
 Located on St Hills Street, he Opera House is used regularly by touring artists and shows as well as by local productions, fashion shows and local dance groups.

 Pick up an Arts Trail brochure from the Information Centre and visit the extensive range of styles and media of our artists.
-You can collect an Old Town Heritage Trail brochure (with around 38 stops around the city) from reception, or a Brass Rubbings brochure from the Information Centre and leisurely stroll viewing many of Wanganui’s significant sites.
+You can collect an Old Town Heritage Trail brochure (with around 38 stops around the city) from reception, or a Brass Rubbings brochure from the Information Centre and leisurely stroll viewing many of Whanganui’s significant sites.